Province to consider imposing judicial inquiry on Ottawa LRT

 Share:

-OTTAWA -- The Ford government will consider imposing a public inquiry into Ottawa’s LRT debacle, sources tell CTV News Ottawa.
+OTTAWA -- The Ford government will consider imposing a public inquiry over Ottawa’s LRT debacle, sources tell CTV News Ottawa.

 Cabinet could look at a number of measures to bring renewed public accountability to a project that is clearly not working, according to a senior provincial government source.